evorm/aunty-donna-stickers/README.md

 online in a bit for those that want it, but I don't know how you'd go about downloading it on Apple devices since I haven't used one in years and I don't know if they still have the option to download files from the internet.
 Once both the app and the stickerpack file are downloaded it should just open the file with the app automatically and you can just add it to WhatsApp from there.

+If anyone asks and really wants the pngs outside of sticker form to use for other reasons I guess I could provide those too I just couldn't be assed to upload them as separate images originally.